A Message from UCF’s Senior Director for HSI Initiatives

 - a proposal draft (referencing the page numbers where HSI wording is included)

-College Research Coordinators should not provide any HSI certification to faculty members without first contacting Dr. Muñiz for eligibility review and determination of what documentation is most appropriate for the submission.
+Department Research Administrators and/or Proposal Specialists should not provide any HSI certification to faculty members without first contacting Dr. Muñiz for eligibility review and determination of what documentation is most appropriate for the submission.

-In the event that Dr. Muñiz is unavailable for an extended period of time (as determined by away message), Celeste Rivera-Núñez in the Office of Research will serve as the backup signatory.
+When Dr. Muñiz is unavailable for an extended period of time (as determined by away message), Celeste Rivera-Núñez, Director of Sponsored Programs in the Office of Research, will serve as the backup signatory.

 CREAR Futuros, which means “To Create Futures” in Spanish, is a peer-mentor based initiative designed to improve Latino student success at UCF.
 CREAR (College REadiness, Achievement and Retention) Freshmen/Sophomores will be paired with knowledgeable and highly trained upper-classman UCF Peer-Mentors that will introduce them to campus resources and offer insight on how to make the most out of their UCF experience.

-Nuestra Graduación is one of UCF’s cultural affinity graduation programs hosted in the spring in celebration of Latino/a/x students and their families.
+Nuestra Celebración is a culturally inspired celebration of academic achievement.
 It is a bilingual, cultural program where Latin American flags are displayed with pride.
 Most importantly, it inspires confianza through active family participation in the program.
-Nuestra Graduación does not replace the university’s official commencement ceremonies or any college specific celebrations.
+Nuestra Celebración does not replace the university’s official commencement ceremonies or any college specific celebrations.
 It provides an additional space and opportunity to celebrate in a meaningful way.
 This program is hosted by UCF’s Hispanic Serving Institution Initiatives in partnership with the Latino Faculty and Staff Association and other campus partners.

-The Office of Diversity and Inclusion has put together a few resources as references to support all of our campus partners in developing their HSI efforts and/or strategies.
+The Office for Hispanic Serving Institutions Initiatives has put together a few resources as references to support all of our campus partners in developing their HSI efforts and/or strategies.
 These resources are meant to provide a starting point.
 All departments are encouraged to schedule an HSI consultation for a more in-depth conversation about defining SERVING in each respective area.¡Excelencia In Education!
-HSI 2019-2020 List R1 Hispanic Serving Institutions: Potential for Growth and Opportunity Florida Briefing on 25 Years of HSIs
+HSI 2021-2022 List R1 Hispanic Serving Institutions: Potential for Growth and Opportunity Florida Briefing on 25 Years of HSIs

 Campus HSI ResourcesUCF Connect – ConeXiones Resource Guide Housing Viewbook 2021-22 – Spanish Office of Student Involvement Brochure – Spanish